What is dehydrated and freeze-dried food?

 1) Boil amount of water as directed in a cooking pot.

-2) Tear open the packaging at the tear notch and pour the boiling water in the pouch.
+2) Tear open the packaging at the tear notch, remove the oxygen absorber, and pour the boiling water in the pouch.
 Stir well.

 3) Seal the pouch and allow the contents to rehydrate for the length of time stated on the package.
 Enjoy!